 Choosing a color that differentiates your brand should be based on several criteria, some of which include:

-Your target audience – Who are they, what do they care about, and what mood should they be in to be able to engage with your brand?
+Who are they, what do they care about, and what mood should they be in to be able to engage with your brand?
 Consumers are affected by colors in different ways, and cultural trends affecting this are constantly in transition.

-Brand archetype – Archetypes originate from the work of psychiatrist Carl Jung, who delved into the role myths and symbols played in human thinking.
+Archetypes originate from the work of psychiatrist Carl Jung, who delved into the role myths and symbols played in human thinking.

 Once you’ve determined the archetype that corresponds with your brand, you’ll have to decide which color best represents its attributes.

-Culture – Colors mean different things to individuals in different parts of the world.
+Colors mean different things to individuals in different parts of the world.
 In the United States, white stands for purity.
 But in Asian countries like China and Korea, it is the color of death and mourning.

 Pick an appropriate color

 When choosing the right color, research suggests that predicting consumers’ reaction to the appropriateness of the color is more important than the color itself.
 A study has also found that the relationship between color and brands is anchored on consumers’ perception of how appropriate the color is for the product being sold.
 In short, branding can make or break a company.

 Consumers know intuitively whether a brand and a color connect.
 If they don’t connect, consumers get turned off.
 This means that the color used to represent the brand should be a good fit for the product or service that is being sold.

 For example, when Volkswagen introduced a neon green car to the market, buyers were immediately receptive.
-Not only was the color unique, it also tied back to the ideas that the brand was trying to communicate – renewal, rebirth, and bringing back an old iconic brand while at the same time giving it a modern twist.
+Not only was the color unique, but it also tied back to the ideas that the brand was trying to communicate – renewal, rebirth, and bringing back an old iconic brand while at the same time giving it a modern twist.

 The perceived appropriateness of color use can bring immediate and inherent value to the brand.
 For example, American Airlines incorporates the colors of the flag in its logo, which echoes its status as a major airline in the United States.

 Choosing a color for your brand is more than just a creative decision.
 It’s a marketing move that can differentiate you from competitors, as well as make clients more responsive to your brand.
 Since you will use your brand colors across all your marketing channels (including collateral like signages), you may want to work with designers to build the best possible company image so you can create interest and motivate buyers and sellers.

 Let Agent Image assist you as you build your real estate brand.
 We have an entire team of design professionals ready to give you the in-depth consultation you need for your next successful branding project.

 Here are just few examples of how color can spell a dramatic difference for your real estate website: